 Yet, opting for a new campsite might open your business to more freedom.
 With a new site, you can manage location better.
 Deciding between a new or existing campsite for your business will largely be a personal judgement based on market value and location.

 Many campsites will hire space for the paying public, which may pitch up in private caravans, tents, or other camping facilities.
 Sometimes site owners offer alternatives, like shepherds huts, or tenting facilities.

-For premium self-sustainable camping solutions consider vintage caravans, such as the T5 or T6.
-These popular, mobile camping vehicles that have become more popular recently and could establish your campsite business apart from the competition.
+For premium, self-sustainable camping solutions consider vintage caravans, such as the T5 or T6.
+These popular, mobile camping vehicles have become more popular recently and could establish your campsite business apart from the competition.

 The UK tourism and holiday industry is a strong and growing presence.
 Recent shifts in interest for domestic staycations are becoming more promotional about the vast British outdoors.
 With more forced to relish in their own back gardens, encouraged to steer away from longer travels, the time for campsite businesses has never felt stronger.

 The article was written by Jason Sims, Marketing Executive at Just Kampers and Just Kampers Insurance.
 Jason is a fully fledged VW enthusiast, with over 20 years’ experience in keeping Volkswagens old and new on the road.
 Currently owns a 69 Cal Look Beetle, and enjoys attending VW shows and Camping with friends and family.